-The Compensation Committee has reviewed and discussed the foregoing "Compensation Discussion and Analysis" with Company management.
-Based on this review and discussion, the Compensation Committee has recommended to the Board of Directors that the "Compensation Discussion and Analysis" be included in this proxy statement for our Annual Meeting.
+The Compensation Committee has reviewed and discussed the foregoing "Compensation Discussion and Analysis" with the Company's management.
+Based on this review and discussion, the Compensation Committee has recommended to the Board of Directors that the "Compensation Discussion and Analysis" be included in the Company's Annual Report on Form 10-K and in its proxy statement for the 2017 Annual Meeting of Stockholders.

 William N. Starling, Chair Paul A. LaViolette Aftab R. Kherani, M.D.
-Jane H. Hsiao, Ph.D., MBA